quadram-institute-bioscience/LoRTIS/readme.md

-LoRTIS: A complete workflow from Nanopore sequencing FAST5 files, or Illumina short read FASTQ files, through to Tradis insertion plot files.
+LoRTIS: A complete workflow to construct insertion plots from FASTQ sequencing data.
+Additionally, 10 pre/post processing utilities are provided which compliment transposon insertion analysis such as that performed by the main LoRTIS workflow or similar software such as Bio-Tradis https://github.com/sanger-pathogens/Bio-Tradis.

 # Prerequiste: Download the repository